SimplGy/simplgy.github.io/blog/_posts/2015-06-21-making-a-stopwatch-app-in-ios.md

 I didn't want to ask for permission as soon as the app launches.
 I think it's not fun to have that be the first thing you see when you launch an app.
 Also, if you ask right away instead of when it's needed, [acceptance rates are lower](https://www.nngroup.com/articles/permission-requests/).

 I also don't always need notification permissions.
 For a timer I only needed sound and alert permissions, and then only if the app is likely to be in the background long enough to get suspended.
 This means long-running timers.
 I chose `>11` minutes to mean long-running.
-A nice beneifit is that the way my app is set up, with 2, 10, and 60 minute tiers, only the last timer can trigger the notification request.
+A nice benefit is that the way my app is set up, with 2, 10, and 60 minute tiers, only the last timer can trigger the notification request.
 So the user is likely to have explored the app a little bit before I request notification permissions.

 Once we decide to actually ask them, here are the rules I use to maximize politeness: